Listen to this episode (0:06:55)

-In all likelihood you’ll need income to support this lifestyle.
+In all likelihood, you’ll need income to support this lifestyle.
 Whether that’s passive or active income, is up to you.
 Maybe you like working in your current field, but want less stress and demands, and would love to work remotely.
 If that’s the case, then start taking the steps now to be able to do just that.
 Tim Ferris wrote a book called The Four Hour Work Week that provides a ton of great advice on how to build a remote work environment.

-Maybe you want to pursue something that inspires you, but doesn’t pay the bills.
+Maybe you want to pursue something that inspires you but doesn’t pay the bills.
 In that case, you’ll need some passive income to support your lifestyle.
-Obviously here on The Real Estate way to Wealth and Freedom, the preferred vehicle is through cash-flowing real estate.
+Obviously here on The Real Estate Way to Wealth and Freedom, the preferred vehicle is through cash-flowing real estate.
 If this is your path, then start buying cash-flowing real estate that will allow you to live that life you want.

-Now this advice is only for those people out there who find themselves wanting something else.
+This advice is only for those people out there who find themselves wanting something else.
 If you are perfectly happy with your life, then congrats!
 You have achieved what so many people long for.
 For everyone else, know that you have the ability to live a life you want.